Need More Calcium? Bone Up on These Food Sources

-The recommended daily amount (RDA) of calcium spikes during adolescence, but starting at 19, men and women should aim for 1,000 mg per day.
-Women over 50 and men over 70 should kick it up to 1,200 mg per day as their bones naturally start to lose density.
+The FDA’s recommended daily value (DV) of calcium for adults is 1,300 mg per day, assuming a 2,000-calorie diet.
+Women over 50 and men over 70 may need more as their bones naturally start to lose density.
 Ideally, consumption is spread out over the course of the day, Young says.

-“All you need is 2–3 servings of dairy along with greens, broccoli, and almonds to meet the RDA of calcium,” Young adds.
+“All you need is 2 to 3 servings of dairy along with greens, broccoli, and almonds to meet the DV of calcium,” Young adds.
 But according to the USDA, while most people already get enough of the mineral from food, roughly 43 percent of Americans — and 70 percent of postmenopausal women — take calcium supplements.